 Belgium is absolutely wonderful!
 It boasts stunning cities, towns, and streets, a fantastic beer culture, and incredibly friendly people.
 And, it’s incredibly convenient to reach via the Eurostar, with just a few hours’ travel from central London, and even quicker from Amsterdam and Paris.

-Whether you fancy a leisurely canal tour in Bruges, exploring a castle in Ghent, or savouring a Trappist beer in a cosy Brussels pub, there’s something for everyone to enjoy.
+Whether you fancy a leisurely canal tour in Bruges, exploring a castle in Ghent, or enjoying a Trappist beer in a cosy Brussels pub, there’s something for everyone to enjoy.

 Explore our collection of Belgium travel guides, offering insights on the best things to do, where to stay and the best hotels, day trip suggestions, how to save money when travelling, and helpful travel tips.